-Boston-based Hill Holliday may be known for helping consumer marketers craft great brands, but they just announced some news related to the questionable name its own latest branding initiative, “Project Beacon.”
-That’s right, the same name that most people on Madison Avenue would associate with one of the industry’s biggest digital marketing blunders, Facebook’s ill-fated Project Beacon, which was shut down following howls of protests from users and consumer advocacy groups, because of its ability to target ads to Facebook users and their friends based on their personal information.
+Boston-based Hill Holliday may be known for helping consumer marketers craft great brands, but the agency just announced some news related to the questionable name of its own latest branding initiative, “Project Beacon.”
+That’s right -- the same name that most people on Madison Avenue would associate with one of the industry’s biggest digital marketing blunders, Facebook’s ill-fated Project Beacon, which was shut down following howls of protests from users and consumer advocacy groups because of its ability to target ads to Facebook users and their friends based on their personal information.

-Interestingly, Sheehan and Hill Holliday made no explicit reference to Facebook’s ill-fated effort, even though parent Interpublic has been an early strategic investor in the social network.
+Interestingly, Sheehan and Hill Holliday made no explicit reference to Facebook’s ill-fated effort, although parent Interpublic has been an early strategic investor in the social network.

-The statement said the agency announced the project earlier this year, though there doesn’t seem to be any coverage about it.
-The agency described the project as, “an agency initiative designed to promote collaboration, proactive partnership, and strategic counsel between Hill Holliday and the ad-tech startup community.
+The statement said the agency announced the project earlier this year, although there doesn’t seem to be any coverage about it.
+The agency described the project as “an agency initiative designed to promote collaboration, proactive partnership, and strategic counsel between Hill Holliday and the ad-tech startup community.
 In other words, what every other major agency does these days.

-Among the partnerships unveiled this morning was one with a startup called Hitchery, which it described as a “mobile hitchhiking game that lets players create ‘hitchers’ - virtual characters that have adventures around the world by hitching rides on players' phones.”
+Among the partnerships unveiled this morning was one with a startup called Hitchery, which it described as a “mobile hitchhiking game that allows players to create ‘hitchers’ -- virtual characters that have adventures around the world by hitching rides on players' phones.”

 The agency did not disclose exactly how Hitchery would benefit its clients, but said it was one of 12 startups it is partnering with from an initial call for entries that generated more than 50 “applicants.”
 The other partnerships include: Cognitive Match, ChoiceStream CRUNCH, Linkable Networks, SecondScreen Networks, ThinkFlood, MyCityWay, Hitchery, CityVoter,CampusLIVE, Crowdly, Nanigans, and ShareThis.